just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework-7.md

 - saget (bob)
 - etude (admin)
 - schmo (Joe)
+---
 Part 2:
 I wrote code [here](https://github.com/just-jay/CMSC389R-Intro-To-Ethical-Hacking/blob/master/Homework-7-Part2.py) to decrypt the hashes.
+I went thorugh each lowercase letter of the alphabet and added it to each word in the password list.
+Then I hashed the whole thing and checked if it was equal to one of the known hashes I was given.
+If it was equal then I outputted the salt and the password that made that was related to the respective hash.
  My output was as follows:
 - Salt:c Password:888888
 - Salt:e Password:manchester
 - Salt:b Password:vfhbyf
 - Salt:y Password:jason1
 - Salt:r Password:motorola
+ ---
+Part 3